reapp/reapp/README.md

   /theme
   app.js
   routes.js
+/assets
+  layout.html
 /config (optional)
 ```

+`./app/app.js` is your entry point.
+Everything in the app folder should be pretty
+self-explanatory. `./assets` contains static assets, with a `layout.html` that is used
+to serve your app within.
+In general, you should't have to touch the layout, even for
+adding styles.

 If you place a build.webpack.js or run.webpack.js in your config folder, the reapp CLI
 will use these configs instead of the pre-made ones.
 To see more on the default configs,